g0730n/GORK/README.md

   [func#]                 defines a function. stores func name and addr in variable
                           table.
 Function code block is skipped until function is called.
-  [func]                  a func call is always an expression to itself [func2,3,2]             unless parameters are used????
+  [func]                  a func call is always an expression to itself [func,2,3,2]            unless parameters are used????
-  [func"hello "]          str parameter???
+  [func,"hello "]         str parameter???
   [x func]                storing function return value in x
                           functions can never be redifined.
 Doing [func3] will never create a new variable of "func" with value of 3, but consider 3 to be a parameter. if no parameters are used in function,these values are simply discarded.
-  [x func0]               sends "0" parameter to func, stores result in x [ret x]
+  [x func,0]               sends "0" parameter to func, stores result in x [ret x]
   [ret"DONE!"]
   [ret24]                 "ret" must always be followed by a value or variable